spring-projects/spring-boot/.github/ISSUE_TEMPLATE.md

 categories as some of them do not apply here.

 ❓Question
+STOP!!
 Please ask questions about how to use something, or to understand why something isn't working as you expect it to, on Stack Overflow using the spring-boot tag.

 🐞 Bug report